Testing ChoiceScript Games Automatically

 Santa gives you a video game.

-In fact, this code has a bug, but it might never happen in real life: what if gender is neither “male” nor “female?”
-For example, in Choice of the Dragon, your dragon may be “neither” male nor female, or your gender may be “unknown.”
+This code has a bug, but it might never happen in real life: what if politics is neither “democrat” nor “republican?”

-If a genderless dragon were playing through Example 3, the game would crash, with the same error as Example 1; Quicktest automatically detects that.
+If a political independent were playing through Example 3, the game would crash, with the same error as Example 1; Quicktest automatically detects that.

-Here’s how: at the first *if statement, Quicktest creates a copy of itself: it starts with one copy where gender = "male", and then another copy where gender != "male"; that non-male copy then makes a copy of itself, one where gender = "female" and another copy where gender != "female".
+Here’s how: at the first *if statement, Quicktest creates a copy of itself: it starts with one copy where politics = "democrat", and then another copy where politics != "democrat"; that non-Democrat copy then makes a copy of itself, one where politics = "republican" and another copy where politics != "republican".

-In that final copy, Quicktest tests the case where gender is neither male nor female; since there is no *goto or *finish in that case, Quicktest crashes with an error.
+In that final copy, Quicktest tests the case where politics is neither “democrat” nor “republican”; since there is no *goto or *finish in that case, Quicktest crashes with an error.

-But, in your game, you may not actually have any genderless characters.
-(It’s understandable; not every game does!)
+Now, in your game, you may not actually have any other political parties.
 But Quicktest can’t know that for sure, so Quicktest will say that Example 3 is buggy, even if there’s a 0% chance of the bug occurring in real life.

-You can fix Example 3 with an *else statement, which helps Quicktest to understand that there’s only two possibilities in this case:
+You can fix Example 3 with an *else statement, which helps Quicktest to understand that there are only two possibilities in this case:

 *choice